cgkrishnanunni/cgkrishnanunni.github.io/_pages/repositories.md

 ---
 layout: page
 permalink: /repositories/
-title: readings
+title: projects
-description: This page includes recent papers I have been reading.
+description: This page provides a glimpse of my research.
 nav: true
 nav_order: 3
 ---

+# Here are some recent papers I have been reading!

 - **[A Universal Law of Robustness via Isoperimetry](https://arxiv.org/abs/2105.12806)**